Want to receive updates monthly? Subscribe to the XMPP newsletter!

 Posted on June 1, 2018 | 3 minutes | Newsletter | jcbrand

 Welcome to another edition of the XMPP newsletter.
 News The next release of Salut à Toi will include file sharing.
 Sharing files directly between two users has been possible before, but now it’s possible to share a file hierarchy, or in other words one or several directories.
 To share with someone, just use their XMPP address (JID).
 Christopher Muclumbus is a new project to publicly list XMPP chat rooms.
 It provides a web interface with full-text search for room names, descriptions and addresses.
+Only rooms which are configured to be publicly listed are shown.
 [Read More]

 The XMPP Newsletter, 3 May 2018